pulumi/examples/google-native-ts-k8s-ruby-on-rails-postgresql/README.md

     $ pulumi config set clusterNodeMachineType n1-standard-2
     ```

-    This shows how stacks can be configurable in useful ways.
     You can even change these after provisioning.

 3. Deploy everything with the `pulumi up` command.
 This provisions all the GCP resources necessary, including
    your GKE cluster and database, as well as building and publishing your container image, all in a single gesture: